Compactly supported, orthogonal, continuous piecewise polynomial multiresolution analysis: Refinement coefficients

 Here $D_i(n)$ is an $(n+1)\times (n+1)$ matrix given by

 with

-The Lemma below discusses the symmetry properties of the scaling function which will be used to determine some properties of the entries in the $\hat C_i$ and $\hat D_i$ matrices.
-We begin with \begin{lemma} Given $\Phi_n$ in Theorem~\ref{tv} then for $j=2,\ldots,n$
+The Lemma below discusses the symmetry properties of the scaling function which will be used to determine some properties of the entries in the $C_i(n)$ and $D_i(n)$ matrices.
+We begin with \begin{lemma} The $\phi$'s in equations~\eqref{phi0}, \eqref{phi1} and \eqref{phij} have the following symmetries,

 and